-The main highlight of your visit will be the huge central tank system that holds a remarkable five million liters of seawater.
+The main highlight of your visit will be the huge central tank system that holds a remarkable seven million liters of seawater.
 Spanning two floors, it’s visible from much of the oceanarium, and you’ll keep coming back to check out different sections of it throughout your visit.

 Containing a huge variety of coral, anemones, and tropical fish, plus different species of sharks and rays, schools of barracuda, turtles, and even a large sunfish (mola mola) rarely found in captivity, the oceanarium would be well worth visiting even if this tank was the only thing it contained.

 There’s plenty to be seen in the rest of the permanent exhibition area as well, however.
 A series of outdoor enclosures houses families of penguins and sea otters, while other parts of the oceanarium include everything from giant spider crabs to fluorescent jellyfish, seahorses to tiny frogs, and plenty more.